Overview of Nar Phu Valley Trek

 - You can also spend the day in Pokhara, Nepal's most popular tourist destination

-- Pay a trip to the illustrious Tashi Lhakhang Gompa
+- Take a trip to the illustrious Tashi Lhakhang Gompa

 - Explore Annapurna's most isolated region

-- Spend your time in historic towns that haven't changed much over the course of centuries
+- Spend your time in historic towns that haven't changed much over the centuries

 - Experience the lifestyles of monks at Satek Gompa (Nar Phedi)